 - 1. The Society has Individual members, Honorary members, and Affiliate members. - 2. a) Individual members are individuals with a background in transfusion medicine, related therapies and/or relevant fields of science.
-The Secretary General decides on all applications for individual membership.
 If the Secretary General considers the applicant unsuitable, the final decision rests with the Board of Directors. - b) Honorary members are individuals who have made a valuable contribution to the Society or field of transfusion medicine and science and related therapies and have been appointed as such by the Board of Directors. - c) An Affiliate member is any organisation, association or agency active in the field of transfusion medicine and related therapies and appointed by the Board of Directors.
 The organisation must be "not for profit", not a commercial company and have made a commitment to abide by the Code of Ethics of the Society. - 3.
 Membership is personal to the holder concerned.
 Affiliate members will be represented by an individual appointed in writing by the organisation. - 4.
 The Executive Director maintains a register of the details of all members.